ninesguard/star_bulletin_board/README.md

 Now with easy setup screen!

-Note: I do not take any credit for anything in the scripts folder, unless it has my alias in it (ninesguard)
+Note: I do not take any credit for anything in the scripts or w-font folder, unless it has my alias in it (ninesguard), or my name (Taylor Nelson)